diskuv/dkml-install-api/contributors/index.rst

    `Chocolatey <https://docs.chocolatey.org/en-us/create/create-packages>`_.

 By now you should see that you can rapidly accumulate technical debt when your installation logic gets complex quick.
-The original author of the DKML Install API followed option #3 when developing a Windows-friendly installer for OCaml.
+The original author of the DkML Install API followed option #3 when developing a Windows-friendly installer for OCaml.
 The installer worked well but other developers would have difficulty contributing to
 `its Unix and Windows portable scripts <https://gitlab.com/diskuv/diskuv-ocaml/-/tree/v0.3.3/installtime>`_.

 As OCaml application developers, you already know how to embed complex logic in OCaml.
-With the DKML Install API you:
+With the DkML Install API you:

 * inform your users of setup problems early during installation rather than at runtime.
 That avoids the tradeoff for option #1